.500 Nitro Express: Performance

 When compared to the then more popular .450 Nitro Express, the .500 Nitro Express fires a heavier bullet with about a 25% greater cross-sectional area and similar sectional density at an equal velocity.
 The typical .500 Nitro Express generates about 20% more energy than the .450 Nitro Express cartridge.
 The .500 Nitro Express is considered to be superior to the smaller caliber Nitro Express cartridges in killing power.

 The .500 Nitro Express cartridge produces substantial recoil.
 Factory ammunition typically produce 85 ftlbf of recoil energy at a recoil velocity of 23.5 ft/s using a 10 lb rifle which is similar to the recoil of the .458 Lott fired in an 8 lb rifle.

 The trajectory of the .500 Nitro Express is similar to that of the .30-30 Winchester cartridge with a 170 gr Flat Nose bullet.
 The Hornady DGX and DGS ammunition which has the performance characteristics of typical .500 NE ammunition has an MPBR (maximum point blank range) of 197 yd.
-For these reasons the .500 Nitro Express should be considered a short range cartridge.
+For these reasons, the .500 Nitro Express should be considered a short range cartridge.

 Sporting usage

-The .500 Nitro Express was designed as a hunting cartridge for use against large and heavy dangerous game such as Cape buffalo, rhinoceros and African elephant.
+The .500 Nitro Express was designed as a hunting cartridge for use against large and heavy dangerous game such as Cape buffalo, rhinoceros, and African elephant.
 The 570 gr bullet has excellent sectional density which is required for work against dangerous game out to 110 yd and provides adequate penetration for the hunting of thick-skinned, dangerous game.
-Some professional African hunters have complained that the taper of the 570 gr bullet toward the nose, increases the incidents of bullet "fish tailing" during penetration causing the bullet to not maintain a straight course.
-The 570 gr solid bullet is used mainly for elephant but is also used in some situations for Cape buffalo and rhinoceros when the extra penetration provided by these non-expanding bullets is desired.
+Some professional African hunters have complained that the taper of the 570 gr bullet toward the nose increases the incidents of bullet "fishtailing" during penetration, causing the bullet to not maintain a straight course.
+The 570 gr solid bullet is used mainly for elephants.
+Still, it is also used in some situations for Cape buffalo and rhinoceros when the extra penetration provided by these non-expanding bullets is desired.
 Mated with the 570 gr solid bullet, the .500 Nitro Express has become the quintessential elephant cartridge on the African savanna.
 The round nose soft point 570 gr bullet is used on most other game species.

 Unlike some of the more modern cartridges such as the .460 Weatherby, the .500 Nitro Express is not considered too powerful for use against the big cats.
 The big cats do not require the more stoutly constructed bullet as they are neither heavy-bodied nor have thick skin, and are best served with a more lightly constructed bullet that is capable of expanding quickly such as the 570 gr A-Square Lion Load or the Woodleigh 450 gr Soft Nose.

-In North America cartridges such as the .500 Nitro Express see little use as no North American game species requires the cartridges in the same class as the .500 Nitro Express.
+In North America, cartridges such as the .500 Nitro Express see little use as no North American game species requires the cartridges in the same class as the .500 Nitro Express.
 Nevertheless, there can be no doubt that the cartridge would be a very effective stopper against a charge by one of the large bears or bison should it be carried in the field.